nesi/support-docs/docs/Scientific_Computing/Supported_Applications/R.md

 cluster, may contain different collections of packages.
 Furthermore, if you have your own packages in a directory that R can automatically detect, these will also be shown in a separate section.

-### Other environment modules

-We also have some environment modules which extend the base R ones with extra packages:

--    *R-Geo* with rgeos, rgdal and other geometric and geospatial packages based on the libraries GEOS, GDAL, PROJ and UDUNITS.
--   *R-bundle-BioConductor* with many of the BioConductor suite of packages.

 ### Getting a list of available libraries